-On a quarterly basis, the Board receives a report of all of the losses or near-miss events that have taken place in the quarter.
+On a quarterly basis, the Board receives a report of all of the losses or near-miss events that have taken place in the quarter and any mitigating actions undertaken.
+Further, the Board monitors emerging risks on a quarterly basis.

-3.7 Concentration risk
+3.3.6 Concentration risk